aknjoroge/fictional-university-wp-theme/readme.md

 - ### Project Setup using Bootstrap 4

 Instead of using the template code the Instructor provided, I decided to create the mark up and stylying on my own using Bootstarp 4 & fontawesome

+- ### Blog, archive, 404 & search page designed

+I implemented blogs and pagination on the blog page and styled the archive, 404 and search pages to display relevant content to a user